Oil Hits Two-Year High but Stocks Muted in Wake of Saudi Arrests -- 3rd Update

 Continue Reading Below

-The Stoxx Europe 600 index was down 0.1% in early European trading, driven by a 0.3% fall in France's CAC 40 index.
+The Stoxx Europe 600 index was unchanged from its closing level Friday in midmorning European trading.

 However, oil prices gained after the wave of arrests in Saudi Arabia of princes, businessmen and government ministers.

-Shortly after European markets opened West Texas Intermediate crude oil was up by 0.7% at $56.01 a barrel, a level last reached in 2015.
-Brent crude was up 0.8% at $62.54 a barrel.
+Shortly after European markets opened, West Texas Intermediate crude oil was up by 0.4% at $55.86 a barrel, having touched a high of $56.19 in early European trading, the highest in over two years.
+Brent crude was up 0.5% at $62.37 a barrel.

-Oil, gas and commodity-focused stocks were among the best performing in Europe, with Tullow Oil up 3%, and BHP Billiton and Anglo American each up by more than 2%.
+Oil, gas and commodity-focused stocks were among the best performing in Europe, with Tullow Oil and BHP Billiton each up by over 2% and Anglo American up by 1.8%.

 Continue Reading Below